NSERC Donna Strickland Prize - 2025

 NSERC Website

 The NSERC Donna Strickland Prize for Societal Impact of Natural Sciences and Engineering Research is awarded annually to an individual or team whose outstanding research, conducted in Canada in the natural sciences and engineering (NSE), has led to exceptional benefits for Canadian society, environment and/or economy.
-Award recipients will receive a $250,000 research grant, paid in installments in April of each year.
+Award recipients will receive a $250,000 research grant, paid in installments in April of each year for three years.

 Eligibility